Rising-Stars-by-Sunshine/STATS201_Yiming_Research-Proposal/README.md

-# STATS201_Autumn2023_PS2
+# STATS201_Autumn2023_Research Proposal

 Title: Indicator Analysis of Global Sustainable Energy and its future trends.

-This repository is for Problem Set 2: Machine Learning for Explanation, Prediction, and Causal Inference.
+This repository is for final project.
 I will delve in to the energy field:

 - Establish a energy-related dataset: Such as access to electricity, Renewable energy share in the total final energy consumption, Primary energy consumption per capita, etc., varying by different countries and years.
 - Explore the relations among indicators: by applying tools such as Correlation Heatmap